gcloud command-line tool

 Download additional components like command-line tools (bq, gsutil, kubectl), alpha or beta gcloud commands, or necessary dependencies.

 Getting started with Client Libraries

 Overview of the gcloud command-line tool

 A comprehensive, high-level look at the gcloud command-line tool, including its release levels, command structure, and important concepts.

 Run gcloud commands from a script by utilizing features like prompt disabling and output filtering and formatting.

-Qwiklab Quest: Using the Cloud SDK command line
+Hands-on labs: Using the Cloud SDK command line

 Learn how to install and configure Cloud SDK, then use gcloud to perform some basic operations like creating VMs, networks, and using gsutil to perform operations.

 Find release notes and opt in to providing usage statistics to help improve Cloud SDK.